 *The Focus Growth Composite has an inception date of March 1, 2018.
 Past performance is not indicative of future results.
 Aristotle Atlantic Focus Growth Composite returns are presented gross and net of investment advisory fees and include the reinvestment of all income.
 Gross returns will be reduced by fees and other expenses that may be incurred in the management of the account.
 Net returns are presented net of actual investment advisory fees and after the deduction of all trading expenses.
 Aristotle Atlantic Composite returns are preliminary pending final account reconciliation.
 Please see important disclosures at the end of this document.

-During the first quarter the portfolio’s underperformance relative to the Russell 1000 Growth Index was due to both allocation effects and security selection.
-Security selection in Health Care and Financials detracted the most from relative returns.
-Conversely, security selection in Information Technologies and an underweight in Consumer Discretionary contributed the most to relative performance.
+During the second quarter, the portfolio’s underperformance relative to the Russell 1000 Growth Index was due to allocation effects.
+Security selection in Consumer Discretionary and Financials detracted the most from relative returns.
+Conversely, security selection in Information Technology and Industrials contributed the most.

 Contributors